 1. A college consultant teaches students how to craft a narrative to tell a compelling story.

-Educational Connections College Consultant Kristin Olsen Landis, J.D., who spent years reviewing applications at the University of Virginia, says nowadays students need a common theme or thread throughout their application.
+Educational Connections College Consultant Kristin Olsen Landis, J.D., who spent years reviewing applications at the highly selective University of Virginia, says nowadays students need a common theme or thread throughout their application.
 This shows colleges that they have passion and know how to craft a cohesive personal narrative.

 “I’d rather see a child passionate about 1, 2, or 3 things than have a whole plethora of activities on their application,” explained Landis.
-“For example, let’s say a student has an interest in marine biology so they take an aquaculture class after school or they take an online course.
-Maybe they went and got their scuba certification and then they volunteer at a conservation center in their town,” explained Landis.
+“For example, let’s say a student has an interest in marine biology, so they take an aquaculture class after school, or they take an online course.
+Maybe they went and got their scuba certification, and then they volunteer at a conservation center in their town,” explained Landis.

 This doesn’t mean teenagers need to know exactly what career path they plan to pursue.
 But through our one-on-one college consulting programs, they will learn how to weave together a compelling story, to make a memorable application, based on their current interests and ambitions.